Directors & Management

 Holmes is also an experienced human resource practitioner with extensive labour relations, employee engagement, recruitment and retention experience.

 Marlene has worked as the Executive Director of BCSLA for 9 years.
-In her role Marlene works with the members to provide educational and development opportunities in the senior living sector.
-She networks with industry colleagues, sister associations across Canada and various branches of the provincial government as required on behalf of BCSLA members.
+In her new role as Director of Membership Services Marlene works with the members to provide educational and development opportunities in the senior living sector.
+She is w the Seal of Approval assessor.

 Marlene was part of the three year project committee conducted by the BC Law Institute on Assisted Living in BC and most recently part of the MOH Advisory Committee on the Bill 16 Assisted Living Regulations.
-She works with the BCSLA Board of Directors to implement the short term and long term goals of the Association and its members.
 Her previous work history for 20 years was with the Hospitality and Tourism Industry in sales and marketing.